danilgarmaev/hackos-3/README.md

 There's also an example model in `example_model.py` for how you can set up models to work with the pipeline.

-If you have any question, feel free to ping Aniket or Laurence.
+If you have any question, feel free to reach out or ping Aniket (@anixus) or Laurence (@larryl4643) on Discord!

 Think about the following metrics while benchmarking:
 * How fast does your model run?